englercj/harvest-engine/docs/schema_language_guide.md

 }
 ```

-Enumerant values are always the previous value plus one, with the first item defaulting to a value of zero.
-You can also specify the values manually if you wish.
+When the value of an enumerant is not specified explicitly it uses the previous value plus one.
+The first enumerant defaults to a value of zero.

 ```c
 enum Something : uint16